 - According to OSHA, phenol’s side effects for animals are irritants of the eyes, mucous membranes, and skin; absorption causes convulsions as well as liver, kidney, and other systemic damage.
 Its effects on humans are similar: systemic absorption causes central nervous system impairment and liver and kidney damage; local effects include irritation of the eyes, skin and mucous membrane.
 The primary route of phenol is entry through the skin.

-- OSHA has aromatic hydrocarbons listed on its website for targeting human organs: blood, bone marrow, central nervous system, eyes, respiratory system, skin, liver and kidneys.
+OSHA has aromatic hydrocarbons listed on its website for targeting human organs: blood, bone marrow, central nervous system, eyes, respiratory system, skin, liver, and kidneys.

 - The compounds consist of (1) benzene, (2) ethyl benzene, (3) toluene, and (4) xylene for use in chemical and pharmaceuticals, along with usage in commercial solvents.
-Benzene compounds with one substituent are phenol.
+Benzene compounds with one substituent are a phenol.
 The phenol carries a hydroxyl group, and toluene carries a methyl group.

-- Other smaller animals need veterinarian consultation.
+- Other smaller animals will need veterinarian consultation first

-- Dogs and cats need to be over six months of age for cedar applications.
+- Dogs and cats need to be over six months of age for cedar applications

-- The misuse of cedar can cause people or animals to develop a cough or allergic reaction.
+- The misuse of cedar can cause people or animals to develop a cough or allergic reaction

-- Cedar oil and cedar chips for bedding often interferes temporarily with scent retrieval in hunting and tracking dogs.
+- Cedar oil and cedar chips for bedding often interferes temporarily with scent retrieval in hunting and tracking dogs

 - The purpose of carrier oils (vegetable oils) is to dilute and deliver essential oils.
 They usually do not have a heavy fragrance.
 Refrigerate after opening.
 Most households have canola oil, olive oil, peanut oil, or sunflower oils, but others can be purchased at a natural store.